• Home

 “There’s another hall,” a woman finally told me as I stopped her with a panicked stream-of-consciousness rant.
 “You need to go up along the left side of the tracks and you’ll find it.”

-I speed walked up there as best I could, but my suitcases were acting like two fat pigs who thought they were truffle hunting and wanted to sniff everything in sight.
-Come on, you stupid bags, I muttered, hoping I didn’t trip over them (which has happened, in Toronto, when I was trying to catch an airport bus – and thank you, kind bus driver, for putting a bandaid on my knee).
+Come on, you stupid bags, I muttered, hoping I didn’t trip over them (which happened in Toronto when I was trying to catch an airport bus – and thank you, kind bus driver, for putting a bandaid on my knee).

 Gare de Lyon Hallway 2

-And then, as I scurried along the side of the tracks to the end of the station and looked left, a whole new world of train platforms opened up to me.
+Then, as I scurried along the side of the tracks to the end of the station and looked left, a whole new world of train platforms opened up to me.
 The wonderful Hallway 2.
 Home to the mystical Platform 29.
 Where a train was waiting.
 Now all I had to do was find Car 11.

 I asked the conductor for Car 11 on the Paris to Barcelona train.
 “This isn’t the right train,” he said.
 “Yours is the next one further down the platform.”
 He looked at his watch.

-“Arggggh!”
-I shrieked politely.
-Two trains on the same track?
-Who makes this stuff up?
-When I saw the man in front of me start to run, I broke into a sort of lumbering trot, puffing heavily and thinking, why are my bags so heavy?
+When I saw the man in front of me start to run, I broke into a lumbering trot, puffing heavily and thinking, why are my bags so heavy?
 Why did I buy that sweater at Morgans?
 And the other sweater?
 And those tops?
 And that Balenciaga purse?
 Why do they weigh a million tons?

 At the far end (the very far end) of the second train on Track 29 was Car 11.
-With exactly three minutes to spare, fuelled by an adrenalin-filled burst of superhuman strength, I hoisted my bags onto the train, up the stairs of the double decker car and found my seat on the train.
-My glorious glorious seat with a view.
+With three minutes to spare, fuelled by an adrenalin-filled burst of superhuman strength, I hoisted my bags onto the train, up the stairs of the double decker car and found my seat on the train.

 Leaving Gare de Lyon

-It was so wonderful to be on the train, the high speed Paris to Barcelona train, and in 1st class in the most comfy window seat in the world, that after my heartbeat had slowed down, I blissfully looked out the window as the train whipped past two-toned green hills and yellow canola fields, thinking that France must be the most beautiful country in the world, almost as beautiful as the 41 painted scenes of it on the walls of Le Train Bleu.
+The train whipped past two-toned green hills and yellow canola fields and I thought France must be the most beautiful country in the world, almost as beautiful as the 41 painted scenes of it on the walls of Le Train Bleu.

 The only downside was that a TGV is fast.
 Normally, on an international rail trip, that’s a good thing, but at speeds of 300 km per hour (186 mph) let me just say it is not easy to take photos.

-Another Paris to Barcelona train coincidence
+Another Paris to Barcelona Train Coincidence

 “Are you going to Barcelona?”
 I asked the man as the TGV rocketed through the French countryside towards Spain.